oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

-                              time, the job will be killed) -p "properties" : adds constraints for the job (format is a WHERE clause from the SQL syntax) -r "2007-05-11 23:32:03" : asks for a reservation job to begin at the date in argument
+                              time, the job will be killed) -p "properties" : adds constraints for the job (format is a WHERE clause from the SQL syntax) -S, --Scanscript : in batch mode, asks oarsub to scan the given script for OAR directives (#OAR -l ...)
+  -r "2007-05-11 23:32:03" : asks for a reservation job to begin at the
+                             date in argument
   -C job_id : connects to a reservation in Running state